 - In conclusion, the column is filled with expected dates calculated with the current date.

-- How to Use TIMEVALUE Function in Excel (4 Examples)
+- How to Use YEAR Function in Excel

-- Use YEAR Function in Excel (5 Examples)
+- How to Use WORKDAY Function in Excel

 3. Combine EDATE and YEARFRAC Functions to Determine Retirement Date